containers/podman-desktop/website/docs/getting-started/using-podman-mac-helper-to-migrate-from-docker-to-podman-on-macos.md

      $ podman import <your_container_archive>.tar
      ```

+#### Verification

+1. Your tools communicating to the Docker socket, such as [Maven](https://maven.apache.org/) or [Testcontainers](https://www.testcontainers.org/), communicate with Podman without reconfiguration.

-4. Use the `podman-mac-helper` tool to run commands.
+2. Use the `podman-mac-helper` tool to run commands.
    To run a command with Podman by using the `podman-mac-helper` tool, prefix the command with `podman-mac-helper`.

    Example: